stevenosse/ocean/README.md

 3. Add, edit, or delete environment variables as needed

 Changes to environment variables will automatically trigger a redeployment of your project.

+## Managed Databases

+Ocean provides built-in PostgreSQL database management:

+1. Navigate to the project details page
+2. Click on the "Databases" tab
+3. Create and manage PostgreSQL databases with auto-generated credentials
+4. Create backups and restore databases as needed

+For detailed documentation on the managed database feature, see [Managed Databases Documentation](docs/managed-databases.md).

 ## Docker Deployment